-- This fee is charged for each child using the service for that day. - A fee of \$10.00 per hour will be added to the parents' account when the child is present at the daycare or in the daycare service for more than 10 hours.

-- A fee of \$2.00 per minute will be added to the parents' account when the child is present at the daycare or daycare services after closing time (6 p.m.). - A minimum increase of 1% will be made to the rates each year following the annual general meeting of the Corporation unless otherwise determined. - Any changes to rates will be communicated to parents thirty (30) days before the change is made.
+- This fee is charged for each child using the service for that day. - A fee of \$10.00 per hour will be added to the parents' account when the child is present at the daycare or in the daycare service for 10 hours or more. - A fee of \$2.00 per minute will be added to the parents' account when the child is present at the daycare or daycare services after closing time (6 p.m.). - A minimum increase of 1% will be applied to the rates each year unless otherwise determined. - Any changes to rates will be communicated to parents thirty (30) days before the change is made.